-Anti-fascism has focused on the S14 neo-Nazi group, a newer fascist group in the NY, NJ, PA area.
-Anti-fascists have been doing research, publicizing information about members of S14 and outing them to their neighbors, countering their demonstrations, and even attacking fascist's property.
-Paul Minton, a racist skinhead turned anti-fascist turned white nationalist has been a particularly hated figure.
-It's not hard to imagine that this kind of activity will be even more vital as the country continues to polarize and become more extreme in the upcoming election season.
-Anti-fascism often aims to prevent fascist groups from developing street presence and successfully recruiting to their cause.
-What would it look like to draw connections between the overt white nationalists and fascists and the larger more subtle systems of racism and domination that hold together society?
-Already antifascists are using some insurrectionary methods, how can we continue to link insurrectionary struggles to those against fascism and vice versa?
-Can squatters or insurrectionaries learn from anti-fascists and their history of research, confrontation, and counterdemonstrating?

-"Insurrectionary activity can aim to inspire further revolt, push reformist struggles in revolutionary directions, or simply to disrupt and damage oppressive institutions."
+As with all shifts and growth, new opportunities and challenges present themselves.
+Sudden growth in the Anti-fascism has focused on the S14 neo-Nazi group, a newer fascist group in the NY, NJ, PA area. anarchist space has presented challenges in the past; Anti-fascists have been doing research, publicizing interpersonal abuse, isolation in the face of repression, information about members of S14 and outing them to poor security practices, poor communication, informal their neighbors, countering their demonstrations, and hierarchies, among others.
+We know this can happen even attacking fascist's property.
+Paul Minton, a racist again, many of us have been impacted by these skinhead turned anti-fascist turned white nationalist problems, it's up to us to see that we learn from our has been a particularly hated figure.
+It's not hard to experience.
+That said, there is a lot of actionable imagine that this kind of activity will be even more vital possibility that accompanies change and growth.
+We as the country continues to polarize and become more can make efforts to make and maintain connections extreme in the upcoming election season.
+Anti-fascism across the anarchist space's different scenes and often aims to prevent fascist groups from developing practices, we can support each other in achieving street presence and successfully recruiting to their common goals, we can ensure there is a militancy, cause.
+What would it look like to draw connections experimentation, and deepening in our practices, we between the overt white nationalists and fascists can open up space (both physically and culturally) and the larger more subtle systems of racism and to hold discussion and help welcome newcomers. domination that hold together society?
+Already antifascists are using some insurrectionary methods, how Imagine how the three sets of practices outlined above can we continue to link insurrectionary struggles to could best compliment each other.
+A squat is threatened those against fascism and vice versa?
+Can squatters with eviction, anarchists and anti-fascists do the kind or insurrectionaries learn from anti-fascists and of deep research usually reserved for neo-Nazis to their history of research, confrontation, and countermap out a landlord's life.
+The landlord is pestered demonstrating? as a slumlord in their neighborhood, the address of their home and their properties are published and shared around, their other properties are squatted "Insurrectionary activity can and vandalized, their car put out of commission.
+The aim to inspire further revolt, brunt of anarchist struggle grows to be too much, push reformist struggles in the landlord seriously considers dropping out of the eviction process.
+This is a hypothetical example, yet the revolutionary directions, or potential exists.
+The synchronicity between squatters, simply to disrupt and damage anti-fascists, and insurrectionaries is underexplored.
+Squats as maroons, as jumping off points for attack. oppressive institutions."
+Research practices expanded to map a whole corporate network.
+Flyering the neighborhoods of all stripes of authoritarians.
+Counter-protests that go on to ravage property, or demonstrations that march to empty buildings and open them.
+Let's imagine all the possibilities and actualize some too! \star